ManarAshraf09/manarashraf.github.io/README.md

 Outcome: The data was improved and made ready for analysis.

 ### Certificates
-Foundations Of Data EveryWhere (Coursera)
+- Foundations Of Data EveryWhere (Coursera)
-Excel Essential for Data Analytics (Coursera)
+- Excel Essential for Data Analytics (Coursera)
-Excel Basics for Data Analysis (IBM)
+- Excel Basics for Data Analysis (IBM)
-Data Analysis With Python (IBM)
+- Data Analysis With Python (IBM)

 ###Contacts
--LinkedIn: @manarashraf
+- LinkedIn: @manarashraf
--Gmail: manarsan9@gmail.com
+- Gmail: manarsan9@gmail.com